ammdias/mybkp/MANUAL.md

 ### Changes history:

-* 2.4: Check source and destination directories are valid
+* 2.4: Check source and destination directories are valid.
+       Changed installation scripts.
+       Changed README and MANUAL accordingly.
 * 2.3: Removed PDF documents.
 Added HTML manual and possibility to show it.
 * 2.2.1: Corrected bug that prevented an 'ok' to be shown after correctly parsing a composite profile.